manoa-fit-connect/manoa-fit-connect.github.io/index.md

 <div style="background-color: #f2f2f2; padding: 20px; margin-bottom: 20px;">
   <h3>Hayden Bireley</h3>
   <p align="center"><img src="./images/hayden.png" height="250" width="250" alt = ""></p>
+  <p>I have worked on independent projects but this was my first time working as a team making a website or application.
+          I was in charge of the Progressive Tracker page and the user landing page.
+The making of those pages was challenging and rewarding at the same time.
+It allowed my to express my creative side as well as making it easy to use for users.
+          As a result of making this app, I learned the importance of teamwork and good communication with your teammate.
+Without it nothing would be do or done poorly and acceptable for the user.
+          Also I learned that you have to respect your team time and work around their blockers.
-  <p>I am currently a Junior at UH Manoa, studying Computer Science.
-I have worked on independent projects but on a team making a website or application.
-I am looking forward to applying the skills I have learned in a team to make a good website or application.</p>
+          I am looking forward to applying the skills I have learned in this team to my next projects in the future.
+I have learned a lot of valuable skills in making this app.</p>
 </div>

 <div style="background-color: #f2f2f2; padding: 20px; margin-bottom: 20px;">